pajtai/Netlumination.com/application/_posts/2011-08-14-plugeshin.md

 <h2>A Wordpress Plugin for GeSHi</h2>
 <h3><a name="description"></a>Description</h3>

-** Note: syntax highlighting on this page is no longer done by PluGeSHin.... line number, etc are not added yet ** ** This blog is no longer Wordpress **
-** PluGeSHin is still a working plugin for Wordpress **

 &nbsp;<a href="http://netlumination.com/blog/plugeshin">PluGeSHin</a> is a <a href="http://wordpress.org/">Wordpress</a>
 plugin by Peter Ajtai that lets you use the syntax highlighting of  <a href="http://qbnz.com/highlighter/">GeSHi</a> through Wordpress <a href="http://codex.wordpress.org/Shortcode_API">shortcodes</a>.